NHSDigital/nhs-login-help-centre/src/setupnhslogin.md

 You will need:

 - an email address
-- a UK mobile phone number
+- a mobile phone number

 ### What you need to do